AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

-AtomGPT is a deep learning model \cite{goodfellow2016deep} that leverages a few transformer architectures such as GPT2 \cite{radford2019language} and quantized Mistral-AI \cite{jiang2023mistral} to learn the complex relationships between atomic structures and material properties.
-We use JARVIS-DFT \cite{choudhary2020joint,wines2023recent,choudhary2018computational} for training AtomGPT.
+AtomGPT is a deep learning model \cite{goodfellow2016deep} that leverages a few transformer architectures such as GPT2 \cite{radford2019language} and quantized Mistral-AI \cite{jiang2023mistral} to learn the complex relationships between atomic structures and material properties from dataset such as JARVIS-DFT \cite{choudhary2020joint,wines2023recent,choudhary2018computational}.
 JARVIS-DFT includes a diverse range of structural, electronic, and thermal properties.
 By learning from this dataset, AtomGPT acquires a rich representation of the materials space, enabling it to predict properties of unseen materials and generate new material structures with desired properties.